Marketing Sales and Service Blog | Bluleadz Inbound Agency

 • The “Velvet Rope” Effect: In order to make the program feel unique and appealing (not just another keychain card), promote a sense of exclusivity.
 There should be a list of perks and benefits that a customer can’t get without being a loyalty member.

-• Easy Entry: Getting into the “exclusive club” shouldn’t require a customer’s first born child.
-Even though obtaining data is valuable, only request necessary details (i.e., name, phone number, email).
+• Easy Entry: Getting into the “exclusive club” shouldn’t require a customer’s first-born child.
+Even though obtaining data is valuable, only request the necessary details (i.e., name, phone number, email).
 A long process will deter signups.

 • Repeatable Benefits: A customer won’t see any value in a program that will reward them only once.
-Make sure the requirements to earn rewards are attainable and can be earned repeatedly, frequently.
+Make sure the requirements to earn rewards are attainable and can be earned repeatedly and frequently.
 This will promote frequent buying while pleasing the customer.

 Building your own customer loyalty program can seem pretty intimidating.
 But the better you know your buyers and what it is they want, the easier it should be to map out how you can best reward them.